 Bank and wire transfers are the most common ways of sending money Poland as they are secure, reliable, and convenient.
 However, they often come with the slowest delivery times in case speed is an important factor for you.
-You can use XE - Remit to send money using a bank or wire transfer at a great rate as long as you’re happy for your transfer to take 1-2 days.
+You can use Wise to send money using a bank or wire transfer at a great rate as long as you’re happy for your transfer to take 1-2 days.

 When sending money to Poland from Germany using bank account transfer you are paying for the outgoing fees, flat fees, currency exchange rate mark-up, and sometimes an additional incoming transfer fee.

 On the other hand, you usually only pay a sender fee and a small exchange rate mark-up when using online money transfer services such as Wise, TorFx and XE - Remit.